Occupation of Smyrna: Greek landing at Smyrna

 On 14 May 1919, the Greek mission in Smyrna read a statement announcing that Greek troops would be arriving the next day in the city.
 Smith reports that this news was "received with great emotion" by the Greek population of the city while thousands of Turkish residents gathered in the hill that night lighting fires and beating drums in protest.
 The same night, thousands of Turkish prisoners were released from a prison with the complicity of the Ottoman and Italian commanders in charge of the prison.

 Greek occupation of Smyrna started on 15 May 1919 where a large crowd gathered waving the Greek kingdom flags on the docks where the Greek troops were expected to arrive.
 The Metropolitan of Smyrna, Chrysostomos, blessed the first troops as they arrived.
 An inexperienced colonel was in charge of the operation and neither the appointed high commissioner nor high-ranking military individuals were there for the landing, resulting in miscommunication and a breakdown of discipline.
 Most significantly, this resulted in the 1/38 Evzone Regiment landing north of where they were to take up their post.
 They had to march south, passing a large part of the Greek celebratory crowds, the Ottoman governor's konak and the barracks of Ottoman troops.
-Someone fired a shot (Smith indicates that no one knows who) and chaos resulted, with the Greek troops firing multiple shots into the konak and the barracks.
+Someone other than the Greek soldiers fired a shot (Smith states that no one knows who despite multiple investigations) and chaos resulted, with the Greek troops firing multiple shots into the konak and the barracks.
 The Ottoman troops surrendered and the Greek regiment began marching them up the coast to a ship to serve as a temporary prison.
 A British subject at the scene claimed he witnessed the shooting deaths of thirty unarmed prisoners during this march, by both Greeks in the crowd and Greek troops.
 British officers in the harbor reported seeing Greek troops bayoneting multiple Turkish prisoners during the march and then saw them thrown into the sea.
 In the chaos, looting of Turkish houses began, and by the end of the day three to four hundred Turks had been killed.
 One hundred Greeks were also killed, including two soldiers.
 Violence continued the next day and for the next months as Greek troops took over towns and villages in the region and atrocities were committed by both ethnic groups, notably the Battle of Aydın on 27 June 1919.